Orient Electric Ltd (NSE: ORIENTELEC) Q3 2026 Earnings Call dated Jan. 22, 2026

 Ravi Swaminathan

-Hi sir, very good afternoon.
+Hi, sir.
+Very good afternoon.
 Congrats on a good set of numbers.
 My first question is with respect to the fans industry.
-So any flavor on what would have been the volume decline in nine months in the fan industry and how Orient would have performed during this period.
+So, any flavor on what would have been the volume decline in nine months in the fans industry and how Orient would have performed during this period?

 Ravindra Singh Negi

-Ravi, thanks.
-Thanks for the question and thanks for the compliment on the good set of numbers.
-If I were to look at it, I don’t have the final quarter three third party report but the volume degrowth and there are two sets that we need to look at when we look at volume degrowth.
-Volume at the ceiling fund level is more or less sustained but the degrowth largely has happened in the TPW segment.
-From an industry perspective that we’re saying if you look at our last three quarter results in YTD also we’ve done better than industry, better than peers, we’ve gained market share and that’s if you do any channel check would be very evident in the market.
+Ravi, thanks for the question, and thanks for the compliment on the good set of numbers.
+If I were to look at it, and I don’t have the final quarter three third-party report, but the volume degrowth — and there are two sets that we need to look at when we look at volume degrowth.
+Volume at the ceiling fans level is more or less sustained, but the degrowth largely has happened in the TPW segment from an industry perspective that we’re saying.
+If you look at our last three quarters results in YTD also, we’ve done better than industry, better than peers, we’ve gained market share.
+And that, if you do any channel check, would be very evident in the market.

 Ravi Swaminathan

-Understood sir.
-And within fans itself with respect to the BLDC fan, what is the share of BLDC in your overall portfolio?
-And you had a while ago mentioned that this be norm change would accelerate the shift towards bldc.
-Yeah.
-What one of the key reasons behind that happening.
+Understood, sir.
+And within fans itself, with respect to the BLDC fans, what is the share of BLDC in your overall portfolio?
+And you had, a while ago, mentioned that this BEE norm change would accelerate the shift towards BLDC.
+What is the key reason behind that happening?

 Ravindra Singh Negi

-So if you were to look at and you know, if I were to look at my YTD YTD almost at about 40% on the BLDC is what we’ve grown this quarter also 30% we’ve grown.
-Industry sits at about 17 18% of BLDC of the ceiling fan.
-We are for this quarter because obviously there was a one time be ratcheting and a lot of our equal and subsegment sales happen.
-But overall we are at almost 1/4 of my ceiling fan closer to 1/4 coming from BLDC and that’s been a very.
-It sits in well with our premiumization strategy as well as from a consumer optic perspective.
+So, if you were to look at — and if I were to look at my YTD, YTD almost at about 40% on the BLDC is what we’ve grown.
+This quarter also 30% we’ve grown.
+Industry sits at about 17%, 18% of BLDC of the ceiling fan.
+We are — for this quarter because, obviously, there was a one-time BEE ratcheting, and a lot of our eco and sub-segment sales happened, but overall, we are at almost one-fourth of my ceiling fan closer to one-fourth coming from BLDC.
+And that’s been a very — it fits in well with our premiumization strategy as well as from a consumer-optic perspective.

-When I say the ratcheting, the ratcheting is making the norms tighter and hence consumers will be attracted to far more energy efficient product and it’s not just the energy efficient product, it’s the blend of technology and design is what we are delivering which is making our BLDC grow.
-That’s why we said the tighter the norms the adoption of BLDC would be faster in that segment.
-If you play a lifestyle design and a tech combination together, the chances for Orion gets far bigger and far higher than most of the other brands.
+When I say the ratcheting, the ratcheting is making the norms tighter and hence consumers will be attracted to far more energy-efficient products.
+And it’s not just the energy-efficient product, it’s the blend of technology and design is what we are delivering, which is making our BLDC grow.
+That’s why we said, tighter the norms, the adoption of BLDC would be faster.
+In that segment, if you play a lifestyle design and a tech combination together, the chances for Orient gets far bigger and far higher than most of the other brands.

 Ravi Swaminathan

 Understood.
-And.
-In terms of profitability of bldc, we say are the other products, is there a big difference in it or is it like similar in terms of profitability at the gross and EBITDA level?
+And in terms of profitability of BLDC, we say, or the other products, is there a big difference in that, or is it like similar in terms of profitability at the gross and EBITDA level?

 Ravindra Singh Negi